Babies with existing allergy or family history

 - If your baby is allergic to wheat, wheat alternatives or replacements such as white or brown rice, corn or quinoa should be included in your baby’s diet.

 - Where possible, babies who are allergic to cow’s milk should continue to be breastfed or given an infant formula that does not contain cow’s milk.
 Your doctor will be able to guide you.
+Babies who are allergic to cow’s milk should avoid all dairy products.

 If your baby has an allergy to cow’s milk or wheat, has multiple food allergies or you are worried your baby is not getting the healthy food they need, it is recommended that you see a dietitian with experience in managing food allergy.
+A dietitian will help you make sure your baby is getting all the nutrition they need to grow and develop.

-To help with your baby’s growth and development, dietitians with allergy experience will make sure that your baby is getting the right nutrition.
+To help with your baby’s growth and development, dietitians with food allergy experience will make sure that your baby is getting the right nutrition.
 They can help with choosing the right food products, how to read food labels and even suggest appropriate recipes.

 What should I do if other members of the family have food allergies?